One running back, one tight end, and three wide receivers.

 Recruiting & Roster

-A redshirt season allows a player to preserve a year of eligibility while participating in limited or no game action, subject to NCAA rules.
+A redshirt season preserves eligibility while a player appears in limited or no game action.

 A measure of how impressive a team's results are based on wins, losses, schedule, and opponent quality.